-- 1. Depress the brake pedal completely down with your left foot and hold it in that position. - 2.
-Depress the park brake/cruise control lever and hold it in that position. - 3.
-Remove your foot from the brake pedal.
+- Depress the brake pedal completely down with your left foot and hold it in that position. - 2.
+Depress the parking brake/cruise control lever and hold it in that position.

-4. Release pressure from the park brake/cruise control lever.
+- 3. Remove your foot from the brake pedal. - 4.
+Release pressure from the parking brake/cruise control lever.

-After completing Step 4, the brake pedal should remain in the down position.
-If it does not, the parking brake is not engaged.
+After completing Step 3, the brake pedal should remain in the down position.
+If it doesn't, the parking brake is not engaged.
 Repeat Steps 1-4 to engage the parking brake.